$4m NCA Scandal Security Capo Runs Away |

 The $4 million was meant to pay an Israeli company which had a contract with the NDC government.

-According to the information Minister, John Mahama’s NDC government had contracted NSO Group Technology Limited of Israel to supply caves-dropping gadgets worth $6 million and the equipment were meant to help the government monitor the calls of suspected terrorists.
+According to the Information Minister, John Mahama’s NDC government had contracted NSO Group Technology Limited of Israel to supply eavesdropping gadgets worth $6 million and the equipment were meant to help the government monitor the calls of suspected terrorists.

 In the course of the transaction, Mustapha Hamid said a local agent – Infraloks Development Limited – headed by one George Oppong, charged $2 million as facilitation fee, bringing the total amount to $8 million.

-The NCA, with instruction from the national Security, made $4 million part-payment into the private account of the local agent of the Israeli Company at Ecobank and subsequently transferred $1 million to the company in Israeli.
+The NCA, with instruction from the National Security, made $4 million part-payment into the private account of the local agent of the Israeli company at Ecobank and subsequently transferred $1 million to the company in Israel.

 The $3 million left in the account was then split into two, with less than half going into the pockets of board members and the chairman allegedly taking the lion’s share of $200,000.

-Records are showing that apart from Mr. Baffoe-Bonnie, the NCA Director-General, William Mathew Tevie, allegedly took home $500,000 to be shared with other unnamed persons.
+Records are showing that apart from Mr. Baffoe-Bonnie, the NCA Director-General, William Mathew Tevie, allegedly took home $150,000; the local agent, George Oppong, reportedly had $100,000; Alhaji Salifu Osman, the Deputy National Security Coordinator, was allegedly given $70,000 and Dr. Nana Owusu–Ensaw, another board member, purportedly took home $500,000 to be shared with other unnamed persons.

 The information minister said that if political power did not shift, he was sure nobody would have known about what he described as a classic case of ‘create, loot and share.’